Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Conclusion

 \section{Conclusion}

 In this paper, we reviewed the recent trends of transformer-based models for cross-modal tasks with language and vision, with emphasis on pre-training scheme and network architecture.
-As in language domain, the performance for cross-modal models turns out to strongly depend on the aspects such as model size, dataset size, and the pre-training objectives.
+As in language domain, the performance for cross-modal models turns out to strongly depend on the aspects such as model size, dataset size, and the pre-training objectives, reinforcing the recent trend of bigger models and more data for better performance witnessed by the likes of GPT-3.
+We have also shown that, with other things being equal, pre-training with datasets annotated manually by humans is more efficient in terms of the necessary dataset size than pre-training with datasets whose annotations are obtained under weak supervision via crawling, although the discrepancy can be overcome with a sufficient amount of data.
+We also observed that pre-training directly with datasets used for target task can help achieve better performance on that particular target task.

 We also introduced the works that applied transformer architecture for vision representation, and discussed potential prospects with regards to transformer-based cross-modal models, such as the potential of transformer-exclusive models, data-efficient models, and the models for generative tasks.
 As the topics discussed in this paper are still relatively in their early stages, we hope this paper serves as a useful reference that summarizes the first phase of the topic that will potentially grow increasingly important in deep learning field.

 { }